grafana/metrictank/docs/clustering.md

 ### Priority and ready state

-Priority is a measure of how in-sync a metrictank process is, expressed in seconds.
+Priority is a measure of how in-sync a Grafana Metrictank process is, expressed in seconds.

 | input plugin  | priority                 |
 | ------------- | ------------------------ |